llvm/llvm-project/llvm/docs/LangRef.rst

 Floating-point math operations that return a NaN are an exception from the general principle that LLVM implements IEEE-754 semantics.
-Unless specified otherwise, the following rules apply when a NaN value is returned: the result has a non-deterministic sign; the quiet bit and payload are non-deterministically chosen from the following set of options:
+Unless specified otherwise, the following rules apply whenever the IEEE-754 semantics say that a NaN value is returned: the result has a non-deterministic sign; the quiet bit and payload are non-deterministically chosen from the following set of options:

 - The quiet bit is set and the payload is all-zero. ("Preferred NaN" case)
 - The quiet bit is set and the payload is copied from any input operand that is